top of page

 There is also an accessible toilet, or rather an outhouse.
 We are situated in the 1800's, after all.

-You can get into the main building, the old hall, and the craft shop using portable ramps, that the staff will provide upon asking.
+You can get into the main building, the old hall, and the craft shop with most mobility aids using portable ramps, that the staff will provide upon asking.
 The staff will also be happy to help you over the thresholds and provide assistance where needed.

 If you have any other wishes or needs, feel free to ask and we'll do our best to help!